Tabita Berglund: Biography

 Berglund's Opptakt period led to guest-conducting engagements with such ensembles as the Gothenburg Symphony Orchestra, the Oslo Philharmonic, and Norwegian National Opera and Ballet.
+She first guest-conducted the Bergen Philharmonic Orchestra in a quarantined concert in December 2020.
 In 2021, she became principal guest conductor of the Kristiansand Symphony Orchestra, with a contract of three years.

 In the UK, Berglund made her guest-conducting debut with The Hallé in November 2019.
 In January 2023, Berglund made her USA conducting debut with the Detroit Symphony Orchestra.
 In February 2024, the Detroit Symphony announced the appointment of Berglund as its next principal guest conductor, the first female conductor ever named to the post, effective with the 2024–2025 season, with an initial contract of four years.

 In November 2023, Berglund first guest-conducted the Dresden Philharmonic.
 In May 2024, on the basis of this appearance, the Dresden Philharmonic announced the appointment of Berglund as its next principal guest conductor, the first female conductor to be named to the post, effective with the 2025-2026 season, for a minimum initial period of two seasons.

+In September 2025, Berglund made her first subscription series guest-conducting appearance with the Bergen Philharmonic.
+In March 2026, the Bergen Philharmonic Orchestra announced the appointment of Berglund as its next chief conductor, effective with the 2027-2028 season, with an initial contract of four seasons.
+This appointment marks her first orchestra leadership post.
+Berglund is the first female conductor to be named chief conductor of the Bergen Philharmonic, the second female conductor to be named to an artistic directorship position with a Norwegian orchestra, and the first female conductor to be named chief conductor of a full-scale Norwegian symphony orchestra.